The Baltic Branch of the Pushkin State Museum of Fine Arts (NCCA-Kaliningrad)

 ,,

-in which non-human entities would act as equal participants
+We are trying to find an approach in which non-human entities would act as equal participants in the interaction.

 The data obtained this way is informative and allows for easier search of small-sized anomalies.
 In addition, if there are some foreign bodies or, for example, metal objects, the contrast is more visible and this data can also be evaluated.